vinceimbat/vinceimbat/content/Feelings.md

 - It has to be experienced consciously.
 - It has to have a bodily or somatic dimension.

 All [[Emotional experiences]] are feelings because they are conscious.
-On the other hand [[thoughts/emotions]] can only be felt through the emotional experiences they create.
+On the other hand [[emotions]] can only be felt through the emotional experiences they create.
 Unlike feelings, they are not always conscious, and some can be hidden for a long time.

 I think that one's metaphysical and epistemological stance could change how one sees the difference between the two.
 See [[thoughts/dualism]].